Foundations of Analysis

 You are allowed and even encouraged to discuss homework problems with other students in the class.
 However, you should always write up your own solutions, with your own reasoning and in your own words.

 Tests and Final Evaluation

-Current planning calls for the end of the course, including the final exam, to be run remotely.
-I have not made a definite decision about the format for the final exam, but I am leaning towards a final summary problem set and an individual Zoom meeting where you can present and discuss your solutions.
-This is something that we can discuss.
+The Colleges' schedule for the semester calls for the end of the course, including the final exam, to be run remotely.
+I have not made a definite decision about the format for the final exam, but I am leaning towards a final summary problem set and an individual Zoom meeting where you can discuss and defend your solutions.
+We can discuss this as the end of the semester nears.

-Here is the approximate weighting for the various components of the course.
+Here is the weighting for the various components of the course.
 Some adjustment might be necessary, for example if the course is forced to go entirely online.